 For a full day of hiking and exercise, head to this 8.5-mile trail in Amicalola Falls State Park.
-You'll start at the base of the falls before climbing the falls corridor, scaling 604 steps the top of the waterfall, and proceeding onward into the wilderness.
-This hike is extremely beautiful but also very rigorous.
+You'll start at the base of the falls before climbing the falls corridor, scaling 604 steps to the top of the waterfall, and proceeding onward into the wilderness.
+This hike is gorgeous but also very rigorous.

 Amicalola Falls State Park